 What IT can do with this is not only provide that level of support to the attorneys, but it can use the dynamic indexes to do policy-driven data-retention management.

-The left side of the EDRM is typically broken down into three stages: the information management, identification, and preservation and collection stages of the e-discovery process.4.
-What are the best practices for the individual stages, starting with information management?
+The left side of the EDRM is typically broken down into three stages: the information management, identification, and preservation and collection stages of the e-discovery process.

 Information management is the practice of good data hygiene, in terms of keeping your storage infrastructure efficient, minimized, compressed and searchable.
 You need specific technology tools that are available in today's market to do this.